The Right Kitchen Island Dimensions: Width, Height & Depth

 - If you do a lot of cooking, an island with a second sink or stove may be ideal.

 Ready to get started designing your dream kitchen island for your home in Virginia, Maryland, or DC?
 Talk to us today!
-Contact our kitchen island experts online or by dialing 301-363-4064.
+Contact our kitchen island experts online or by calling 301-363-4064.

-Custom Kitchen Design in MD, DC & VA
+Custom Kitchen Island Design in MD, DC & VA

 When it comes to your kitchen island, the sky is the limit!
 A custom kitchen design will look exactly how you want it to—including the island.
 Our professionals can help you come up with the best design, in terms of efficiency and aesthetics, based on your budget and the size and shape of your kitchen.